vsrinivas/fuchsia/docs/handles.md

 can only be either bound to a single process or be bound to kernel.

-When it is bound to kernel we say its 'in-transit'.
+When it is bound to kernel we say it's 'in-transit'.

 In user-mode a handle is simply a specific number returned by some syscall.
 Only handles that are not in-transit are visible